-SFZ Wildlife & Security Fencing
+Westerly Wildlife Fencing

-In fiscal year 2022, approximately \$1,310,000 was expended to complete design and construction of the airport perimeter fence at North Central State Airport.
-The scope of this work included fully enclosing the airport perimeter with new and replacement fence as well as 10-feet of vegetation clearing on each side of the perimeter fence and installation of a wildlife skirt along the entire fence perimeter to deter wildlife intrusions on the airfield.
+In fiscal year 2024, approximately \$1,610,000 was expended to complete design and construction of the airport perimeter fence at Westerly State Airport.
+The scope of this work included installing an airport perimeter fence and replacement fence as well as 10-feet of vegetation clearing on each side of the perimeter fence and installation of a wildlife skirt to deter wildlife intrusions on the airfield.
+The amount expended in the fiscal year 2023 totaled approximately \$146,000.